 When this difference can matter is if the economy drops or is disrupted.
 Your dollars may be jeopardized, held captive or completely lost.
 That is precisely the scenario that played out in 2008.

 Does this mean your money is simply gone?
 No, your investment may actually return good earnings, the funds may be safe.
-But you can't know how secure this investment is and you may have no recourse.
+But you will not know if your money is secure.
+Additionally in a non traded investment you may have no recourse to recover your money.

 How to avoid this dilemma?
-Ask the sales person if you can recover your funds any timeno matter what.
+Ask the sales person if you can recover your funds any time no matter what.
 It literally means anytime.
-In many situations it may not be advisable to ask for the money back, especially in aweak economy but you would have the right at least.
+In many situations it may not be advisable to ask for the money back, especially in a weak economy but you would like to have the option of recovering funds.

 Be careful of any non-traded investments.
-That category appeared at the top of the Wall Street Journal's list of investments to be wary of.
+This category appeared at the top of the Wall Street Journal's list of investments to be wary of or avoid.